Proboscis: Lepidoptera mouth parts

-The mouth parts of Lepidoptera mainly consist of the sucking kind; this part is known as the proboscis or 'haustellum'.
+The mouth parts of Lepidoptera (butterflies and moths) mainly consist of the sucking kind; this part is known as the proboscis or 'haustellum'.
 The proboscis consists of two tubes held together by hooks and separable for cleaning.
 The proboscis contains muscles for operating.
 Each tube is inwardly concave, thus forming a central tube up which moisture is sucked.
 Suction takes place due to the contraction and expansion of a sac in the head.
+During rest, the proboscis remains coiled tightly against the head.
+When the butterfly moves to feed, it unfurls to extend downward into the flower’s center.
 A specific example of the proboscis being used for feeding is in the species Deilephila elpenor.
 In this species, the moth hovers in front of the flower and extends its long proboscis to attain its food.

 A few Lepidoptera species lack mouth parts and therefore do not feed in the imago.
 Others, such as the family Micropterigidae, have mouth parts of the chewing kind.

 The study of insect mouthparts was helpful for the understanding of the functional mechanism of the proboscis of butterflies (Lepidoptera) to elucidate the evolution of new form-function.
 The study of the proboscis of butterflies revealed surprising examples of adaptations to different kinds of fluid food, including nectar, plant sap, tree sap, dung and of adaptations to the use of pollen as complementary food in Heliconius butterflies.
 An extremely long proboscis appears within different groups of flower-visiting insects, but is relatively rare.

 Gastropods

+Some evolutionary lineages of gastropods have evolved a proboscis.
+In gastropods, the proboscis is an elongation of the snout with the ability to retract inside the body; it can be used for feeding, sensing the environment, and in some cases, capturing prey or attaching to hosts.
+Three major types of proboscises have been identified: pleurembolic (partially retractable), acrembolic (fully retractable), and intraembolic (variable in structure).
+Acrembolic proboscises are usually found in parasitic gastropods.
+The proboscis in gastropods is protruded using hydraulic pressure generated by the wall musculature of the head-foot.
+It is retracted using specialized proboscis retractor muscles.

 Vertebrates

-The elephant's trunk and the tapir's elongated nose are called "proboscis", as is the snout of the male elephant seal.
+The elephant's trunk and the tapir's elongated nose are called "proboscises", as is the snout of the male elephant seal.